 - The parent/relative will have to stay behind when you leave

-- You may want to find out what facilities are available at the prison such as:
+You may want to find out in advance what facilities are available at the prison you are visiting such as:

 - Are there play facilities in the Visitors Centre or prison visits room, and times when they are staffed?